Two Gentlemen about to duke it out in front of the

 similar to "pink elephants," including the one-eyed Screaming Emu and the six-legged Coogly Woo.
 He died in his cabin

 on June 19, 1903, in an incident involving the injection of morphine whilst intoxicated.
-His fraternity, Phi Delta Theta, Illinois Alpha Chapter,
+The cabin was described by Willis George Emerson in his

 in its memorial politely referred to